cd34/py-morton/README.md

 py-morton
 =========

-Convert two numbers into a Morton Number or Z-order number
+Convert two numbers into a Morton Number or Z-order number.

+Also includes a lat/long helper.